-In each of the payload mission modes, there is a parameterized configuration of payload subsystem states.
+In each of the payload-defined mission modes, there is a parameterized configuration of subsystem states for the payload subsystems during each mission mode.
 This configuration defines which payloads are operational during each mission mode and ensures that no subsystem state is set to ON unless it is required in that mode.
-However, since VISORS is a formation flying mission, all payload subsystems except the science instrumentation are critical to maintaining the formation's relative configuration.
+However, since VISORS is a formation flying mission, all payload subsystems except the science instrumentation are critical to the stability of the formation.
 As a result, most of the payloads will always be ON during every payload mission mode unless there is an off-nominal condition.
 In addition, if the spacecraft ever exits the FRP spacecraft mode all payload subsystems are powered off by BCT.